nginxinc/nginx-wiki/source/modules/echo.rst

 The timing result takes three digits after the decimal point.

-References of this variable will force the underlying Nginx timer to update to the current system time, regardless the timer resolution settings elsewhere in the config file, just like the `echo_reset_timer`_ directive.
+References of this variable will force the underlying NGINX timer to update to the current system time, regardless the timer resolution settings elsewhere in the config file, just like the `echo_reset_timer`_ directive.

 $echo_request_body